Justin Haber: Political career

 Haber contested the 2024 local council elections and was elected to the Floriana local council with Partit Laburista.
 Haber resigned from the local council the next year following a conviction for threatening to behead his sister.

 Legal issues

 In November 2023, Haber was ordered to pay money to a partner company who invested in his Marsaxlokk restaurant.
 The partner, Delta 3 Finance and Investments Company, claimed they had to pay off debts of both the restaurant and Haber himself.

 In May 2025, Haber was found guilty of threatening his sister, where he sent text messages threatening to "cut her [...] head off".
 A restraining order was issued against Harber in his sister's defence for one year.

 In October 2025, Haber was found guilty of sexually harassing a 14-year-old girl who worked at his restaurant, reportedly groping her buttocks and forcefully kissing her.
 He was given a suspended sentence and placed on the sex offender's register.
+Haber filed an appeal which was rejected by the court in November 2025.